SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 ## Build

-PDF exporter extension can be produced using maven:
+This extension can be produced using maven:
 ```bash
 mvn clean package
 ```